-Keith Butler is in his fifth season as the team’s defensive coordinator, after being promoted to the position on January 13, 2015.
+Keith Butler is in his sixth season as the team’s defensive coordinator, after being promoted to the position on January 13, 2015.

 Butler had previously served as the team’s linebackers coach for 12 seasons (2003-14).
 He was originally hired by the Steelers on January 28, 2003, after serving the prior four seasons (1999-2002) as the linebackers’ coach of the Cleveland Browns.

 Special Teams Coordinator

-Danny Smith is in his seventh season with the Steelers as the special teams coordinator.
+Danny Smith is in his eighth season with the Steelers as the special teams coordinator.
 Smith was hired on January 31, 2013.

 Strength and Conditioning